MicrosoftDocs/dynamics-365-project-operations/articles/expense/mobile-app-manage-approvals.md

 ---
-title: Manage expense report approvals by using the Expense mobile app
+title: Manage expense report approvals by using the Expense management mobile app
-description: This article explains how to use the Expense mobile app to manage expense report approval.
+description: This article explains how to use the Expense management mobile app to manage expense report approval.
 author: mukumarm
 ms.date: 10/25/2023
 ms.topic: article